herbie-fp/herbie/README.md

 Herbie also requires GMP, MPFR, and GCC 4.8 or later to test overhead, since that involves compiling Herbie’s output to C.

+If you are running Racket 6.3 or newer, you will also need to install the unstable package:

+    raco pkg install unstable

 With these libraries installed, you are now ready to run Herbie.